AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/immutable-files.md

 - Testing base install vs customized configurations can be done simultaneously to help discern if the issues are caused by customizations or something else Which Files?

-Here is a typical list of files deployed with a dispatcher:
+Here is a typical list of files deployed with a Dispatcher:

 ```
 /etc/httpd/